 ITestContext TestNG Interface

-Since the ITestContext is created once and remains active for the duration of your test run, this is the perfect way to implement object sharing in your test suite.
+Since the ITestContext is created once and remains active for your test run, this is the perfect way to implement object sharing in your test suite.
 Making the ITestContext available in your test methods is easy: pass it as a parameter to your test method.

-Let’s Go through one scenario and try to understand how you can use with TestNG:
+Let’s Go through one scenario and try to understand how you can use TestNG:

-Suppose in a Class we have 10 Test Cases or @Test method, which are covering the end to end scenario.
-Now all 10 Test cases are sharing some data, for example, Customer_id, which is unique, and the same value should be used for the end to end scenario.
+Suppose we have 10 Test Cases or the 10 @Test method in a Class, which covers the end-to-end scenario.
+Now, all 10 Test cases share some data, for example, Customer_id, which is unique, and the same value should be used for the end-to-end scenario.

 We Can handle this in 2 ways:

-- If all the test cases are present in a class, then we can create a Class level variable and share it.
+- If all the test cases are in a class, we can create and share a Class-level variable.
 But it requires high maintenance.

 - Use ITestContext

-Let us understand how we can handle such scenario using ITestContext:
+Let us understand how we can handle such a scenario using ITestContext:

 As we mentioned above, we can use the ITestContext by passing as a parameter to any test method like below: